What You Need to Know as a Member of LCC

 Each singer in LCC is asked and expected to be present at 75% of all rehearsals leading up to a performance in which they desire to participate.
 All singers are expected to be present at the dress rehearsal, which is scheduled immediately prior to the first concert of each concert preparation period.

-If you find that you must be absent for a rehearsal, please contact the Membership Chairperson, Philip Kendall, as soon as possible at 773-597-8665 (call or text message).
+If you find that you must be absent for a rehearsal, please contact the membership chairperson, Linda Thurston, as soon as possible at 609-954-0899 (call or text).
 Messages will be checked up until the time of the rehearsal.
 The earlier you can provide notification of your absence (via phone or email), the better we can make adjustments to the rehearsal to compensate for your missing voice.
 If you must miss a rehearsal, we ask that you carefully review Wilbert’s weekly notes regarding the missed rehearsal, and that you spend extra time reviewing the music and incorporating any changes that may have been made.
 Wilbert may ask members to sing in quartets or small groups based on measures provided in the weekly notes.

 Weather-related Rehearsal Cancellations